RoninTech/ta-helper/content/travels/nepal-in-spring.md

 We had breakfast together the next morning, Jin had to head to Kathmandu to get back home so it was our last hurrah and we were sad to part ways.
 Jin is a wonderful person and we shared many a great laugh and good conversation.
 We agreed to meet again in South Korea or Canada.

 For the past week, we had been discussing what to do next.
 Our original plan had been ABC and possibly the Three Passes Trek if the weather was good.
 That switched to skipping the ABC and possibly hitting a beach instead for a rest.
 That changed to what would we do with all the gear... it was pretty much up in the air.
 With the "toe" issue we decided additional trekking probably wasn't the best idea and looked at other options.
 It was our first night in Pokhara when Paul had the thought about heading back to Canada for the summer.
 We debated mailing the gear back and heading to a beach or taking it back ourselves.
 When we looked at flights, it made the decision for us... we got a really good business class flight back using Aeroplan air miles for less then it would of cost to ship back the gear.
-Within 24 hours we were on a flight on Buddha Air to Kathmandu then heading back through China, Taiwan and Vancouver to Creston.
+Within 24 hours we were on a flight on Buddha Air to Kathmandu then heading back through Chengdu (China), Taipei (Taiwan) and Vancouver to Creston.

 </br>
 <div style="text-align: center">